BioDepot/biodepot-launcher/README.md

   - `npm install -g @neutralinojs/neu`

 # Developing for the project
 To build and run the project, navigate to the gui folder and run the command `npm run build`.
 This will build the React portion of the application.
 Next navigate to the launcher's root folder and run the command `neu build --release`.
 This will build the binaries of the Neutralino application, which are located in the dist/gui-app folder.
-Navigate to this folder and `chmod +x neutralino-linux_x64` to give execute permissions to the binary.
-To start the app, run the neutralino-linux_x64 binary.
+Navigate to this folder and `chmod +x gui-app-linux_x64` to give execute permissions to the binary.
+To start the app, run the gui-app-linux_x64 binary.

-Unfortunately, debugging has broken in the version of Neutralino that is being used for the Launcher.
+Unfortunately, using a browser for debugging is broken in the version of Neutralino that is being used for the Launcher.

 # Developing for the project (Depricated Instructions)
 If you are only trying to make React changes, A.K.A, changes that do not rely on the Neutralino API: